KevinMarquette/kevinmarquette.github.io/_posts/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository.md

 A NuGet feed also makes it easy to distribute modules to systems that are not part of your domain.
 This is just a website when it comes down to it.
 If you open access up to your DMZ, those systems can pull modules off this feed.

 A file share is fine for local testing but for production you want a NuGet feed.
-With docker, you will see it is just as easy to test with a NuGet feed.
+With Docker, you will see it is just as easy to test with a NuGet feed.

 # Getting Started

 The first thing we need is a NuGet server.
-There are lot of options for creating your own site to host feeds and there are a few pre-built servers available.
-The Microsoft docs has a good list here: [Hosting your own NuGet feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/overview).
+There many options for creating your own site to host feeds and there are a few pre-built servers available.
+The Microsoft docs site has a good list here: [Hosting your own NuGet feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/overview).
 For todays post, we are going to spin up an instance in Docker.

 ## docker run sunside/simple-nuget-server